ellman12/WingTechBot-Mk-2/README.md

 13. Run your fork of the repo again.
 WingTech Bot should deploy to your server.
 14. Modify your fork of the repo at your leisure.

-If you're looking for how to implement a game for WingTech Bot, I'd recommend looking at the file "Counting.cs".
-It's a pretty simple game that shows of the basics of the WingTechBot game platform.

-My code uses reflection to create the game pool.
-Any class deriving from the abstract class **Game** will be automatically added to the available games.
-However, to add games to the my version of WingTech Bot, you'll have to submit a pull request as explained above.

 ## License
 ![License](https://img.shields.io/github/license/winggar/WingTechBot?style=for-the-badge)